 Mighty Mouse to his mates, and a mighty pest to opponents, Boston Bruins NHL stud Brad Marchand always gets the most out of his 5’ 9” 181 pound body.
 From his days in the Quebec Major Junior Hockey League, to his play on Canada U20 and Team Canada squads, plus his time in Beantown, Marchand has been an All-Star at every level he has played at.
-Here we look at some highlights of the Nose Face Killahs’ career.
+These are highlights of the Nose Face Killahs’ career.

 Brad Marchand Highlights